Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>OwnerID</summary>

-Provide a Discord User ID number or the word 'auto' to set the owner of this bot.<br>
+Provide a Discord User ID number to set the owner of this bot.<br>
+The word 'auto' or number 0 will set the owner based on App information.<br>
+Only one owner ID can be set here.
+Generally, setting 'auto' is recommended.<br>
 <strong>Default Value:</strong> <code>0</code>
 </details>
 <details>
   <summary>DevIDs</summary>

-A list of Discord User ID numbers who can remotely execute code using MusicBot dev-only commands.
-Warning, you should only set this if you plan to do development of MusicBot!<br>
+A list of Discord User IDs who can use the dev-only commands.<br>
+Warning: dev-only commands can allow arbitrary remote code execution.<br>
+Use spaces to separate multiple IDs.<br>
+Most users should leave this setting blank.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>
 <details>
   <summary>BotExceptionIDs</summary>

-Discord Member IDs for other bots that MusicBot should not ignore.
+Discord Member IDs for other bots that MusicBot should not ignore.<br>
+Use spaces to separate multiple IDs.<br>
 All bots are ignored by default.<br>
 <strong>Default Value:</strong> <i>*empty*</i>
 </details>